 The Span of Control is a term used to describe how many people are managed by a single person.
 It has a direct impact on a number of different layers within the business.
 Though it is true that we recommend a flat structure, there is also a limit to the maximum span of control.
 That limit depends on several criteria, which we use in the Wevalgo methodology and that include things like:

 The importance of having clear roles and responsibilities is often well understood, as lack of clarity is often a source of not only personal conflicts but also a lost sense of responsibility and low morale.
-It can even contribute to up to 1/3rd of the inefficiencies you’re dealing with, according to our experience.
+It can even contribute to up to one third of the inefficiencies you’re dealing with, according to our experience.

 However, their definition is often not at the appropriate level of detail and does not have the practicality necessary for effective operation.
 For example, we have observed organisations spending millions in Euros to precisely define all processes, with detailed RACI, before changing completely (and hopefully) to a more pragmatic approach.

 The right approach will always involve focusing on the key processes and responsibilities.
-Likewise, a PDCA (Plan DO check Act) cycle should be used to align the definition and the “real life” together.
+Likewise, a PDCA (Plan Do Check Act) cycle should be used to align the definition and the “real life” together.

 At the strategic, area or single team level, roles and responsibilities are generally clear.
 However, at process or activity levels, they often lack that clarity or are less “commonly understood.”
 This means that different people have varying understandings of who should be doing what, potentially creating inefficiencies, delays or even personal conflicts.